-For each user you can view:
+For each user view:

 About security reports APIs

-Use the Edge UI to view the security reporting dashboards as described in Explore API security reports.
+Use the Edge UI to view the security reporting dashboards as described in Explore security reports.
 However, you can also use the security reports APIs to access the same information used to populate the UI.

 For a complete list of the security reports APIs, see: API security reports API.